dovetail-genomics/AssemblyLink/docs/source/library_qc.rst

 Alignment and Proximity-Ligation QC
 ===================================

+This workflow enables you to QC your library and compare between samples.
+If you have prepared a library with a different chemistry, this below workflow is sufficient.
 To perform QC analysis on your AssemblyLink library, first downsample its sequencing data to one million (1M) read pairs using SeqTK:

 **Command:**